 What is a video producer?
 Video producers are among the first credited in video projects, though you never see them on stage collecting awards or making headlines.
-By definition, producers coordinate and manage the entire video production process from pre-production to the delivery of the final video.
+A video producer’s role is to manage the pre-production, production, and post-production process of a video or film.
+This means that they are responsible for the planning, the scheduling, and the editing of the production down to the delivery of the final video.
 The producer’s role varies whether it’s staffing a production crew, setting a budget, writing scripts, leading communication, aiding in creative direction, or guiding the editing process.
-Video producers are necessary for every video project whether it’s corporate video or feature film.
+Video production is a creative and interpersonal job necessary for every video project whether it’s corporate video or feature film.

-As a boutique production company, our video producers are intimately involved in every aspect of each project.
+At ASL, a boutique production company, we intimately involve our video producers in every aspect of each project.
 When working on one of our video productions, our producers connect with everyone from the production assistant to the creative agency.

-A lot of producing is collaboration.
+A big part of the job is collaboration.
 It’s having a network of people with niche skills so you have people to call on in every scenario.
+“The biggest thing I have realized was that you have to choose your collaborators very carefully, and that not everybody can like you,” says Peter Capaldi.
 At ASL, we have a network of talented people at varying price points and industries so we can scale up or down to any project and have the right people with prior experience to call upon no matter what industry were tasked with creating content for.

 Good video producers and great video producers alike can end up with an video as their final product.
 So if it’s not always the final product that sets them apart, what is it that makes a good video producer, great?
 Let us break it down for you.

 A Video Producer’s Involvement